-1630s, "to mark out, distinguish" modeled on French remarquer "to mark, note, heed," formed in French from re-, intensive prefix (see re-), + marquer "to mark," probably from a Germanic source such as Old High German marchon "to delimit" (see mark (n.1)).
+1630s, "to mark out, distinguish," a sense now obsolete, modeled on French remarquer "to mark, note, heed," formed in French from re-, here perhaps an intensive prefix (see re-), + marquer "to mark," which probably is from Frankish or another Germanic source such as Old High German marchon "to delimit" (see mark (n.1)).

-Meaning "take notice of" is from 1670s; that of "make a comment" is first attested 1690s, from notion of "make a verbal observation" or "call attention to specific points."
+Meaning "take notice of, mark out in the mind" is from 1670s; that of "make a comment, express, as a thought that has occurred to the speaker or writer" is attested from 1690s, from the notion of "make a verbal observation" or "call attention to specific points."
 Related: Remarked; remarking.

 1650s, "fact of being worthy of comment," also "an act of observation" (a sense now obsolete), from remark (v.).
 The meaning "a verbal or written notice or comment" is from 1670s; the sense of "observation, notice" also is from 1670s.